ryankirkman/ryankirkman.github.com/_posts/2012-03-26-book-summary-customer-development.md

 ---
 layout: post
-title: Book Summary - The Entrepreneur’s Guide to Customer Development
+title: Book Summary - The Entrepreneur's Guide to Customer Development
 ---

-Book Summary - The Entrepreneur’s Guide to Customer Development
+Book Summary - The Entrepreneur's Guide to Customer Development
 ===============================================================

 What follows is a bullet point summary of what I thought were the most important parts of this book.